albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Procedures can still
 be used for such airports since Little Navmap uses a best guess to cross reference simulator runways.
-As a result you will see slightly differring runway numbers in portions of the program.
+As a result, you will see slightly differing runway numbers in portions of the program.

 Issues with add-ons or simulators using exported flight plans might show up, though.